SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/00-Lesson-Introduction.md

 **1. Asynchronous programming**

-- What asynchronous programming is, its benefits, and its use case
+- What asynchronous programming is, its benefits, and its use cases

 - How the event loop works